 Under the Agreement each outstanding share of our Common Stock is accompanied by one Right.
 The Distribution Date occurs on the earlier of ten days after a public announcement that a person has become an Acquiring Person, or ten business days after a person announces or begins a tender offer in which consummation of such offer would result in a person becoming an Acquiring Person.
 An Acquiring Person is any person that becomes, by itself or together with its affiliates and associates, a beneficial owner of 5% or more of the shares of our Common Stock then outstanding, but excludes, among others, certain exempt and grandfathered persons as defined in the Agreement.
 The Rights are not exercisable until the Distribution Date.
 Each Right will initially entitle shareholders to buy one-tenth of one share of our Common Stock at a Purchase Price of \$45 per full share (equivalent to \$4.50 for each one-tenth share), subject to adjustment.
-Each exercisable Right (subject to certain limitations) will entitle its holder to purchase, at the Rights' then-current Purchase Price, a number of our shares of the acquiror) having a market value at the time equal to twice the Purchase Price.
+Each exercisable Right (subject to certain limitations) will entitle its holder to purchase, at the Rights' then-current Purchase Price, a number of our shares of Common Stock (or if after the Shares Acquisition Date, we are acquired in a business combination, common shares of the acquiror) having a market value at the time equal to twice the Purchase Price.
 The Rights will expire on August 1, 2018, or earlier as described in the Agreement.
 The Rights are redeemable at a price of \$0.001 per Right at any time prior to the time a person becomes an Acquiring Person.
 Other than certain amendments, the Board of Directors may amend the Rights in any respect without the consent of the holders of the Rights.